sahithyandev/s3/src/content/docs/artificial-intelligence/15-inference.md

 #### Proof by Resolution

 A rule-based inference method suitable for automated theorem proving.
 Allows fully mechanical proofs and is widely used in logic-based AI systems.

-It applies to sentences in Conjunctive Normal Form (CNF).
-All logical sentences are simplified to a conjunction of disjunctions of literals to achieve CNF.
+Applies to sentences in [Conjunctive Normal Form](/artificial-intelligence/proposition-logic#conjunctive-normal-form).

 Resolution rules combines complementary literals to simplify until either no other resolution is possible.